thiblahute/meson-website/Reference-manual.md

 ### find_library ###

 Tries to find the library specified in the positional argument.
 The result object can be used just like the return value of <tt>dependency</tt>.
 If the keyword argument <tt>required</tt> is false, Meson will proceed even if the library is not found.
+By default the library is searched for in the system specific library directory (e.g. <tt>/usr/lib</tt>).
+This can be overridden with the <tt>dirs</tt> keyword argument, which can be either a string or a list of strings.

 ### files ###